becauseinterwebs/TKTalkie-V3/README.md

 ## Latest Version: 3.11

-Although this version of the software has been field-tested over several months, it still should be considered BETA...for now.
-There are a few more things that can be done to "clean up" the code a little and organize it a bit better, so check back for updates.
-Features for this version have been locked, however, so any code updates are for optimization purposes only.

 ## About
 The TKTalkie software is part of the TKTalkie DIY project.
-This revision has some significant changes designed to making it event easier to configure and use the system through the use of a BLE (Bluetooth Low Energy) device and a mobile app (iOS/Android) and contains the following improvements:
+This revision has some significant changes designed to make it even easier to configure and use the system through the use of a BLE (Bluetooth Low Energy) device and a mobile app (iOS/Android) and contains the following improvements:

+### New in version 3.11:
+In order to support updates to the mobile app, the following updates were made:

+  - Support for ability to select from different folders on the SD card when creating custom profiles
+  - Support for new command key 'mute_loop=0/1' to set where or not the background loops mutes when talking (defaults to 1 = true)
+  - Support for new command 'ls' which will list the folders on the SD card.
+  - Fixed bug when requesting loop directory files be sent to app.

 ### New in version 3:
   - Support for BLE (Bluetooth Low Energy) boards used to communicate with TKTalkie App (iOS/Android) to control TKTalkie devices allowing you to modify settings, save profiles and more.
   - Ability to have mulitple profiles (allows you to use TKTalkie for different costume applications)